Mlysiu/MiniZooVendingMachine/README.md

 * Error handling
 * Transactions in terms of buying a new product
 * More operations that would model a Vending Machine in a better way
+* Make it more resilient as listing products should be available even when buying is broken.